vishvendrasingh/xpress/README.md

 Introduction
 -------------
-NodeJs & Express.js with **Repository Design pattern** with working example
+NodeJs & Express.js with **Repository Design pattern** with working example.
+More clear explanation is shown in this diagram [Diagram](https://github.com/vishvendrasingh/xpress/blob/master/Architecture.pdf)

 Installation
 -------------